moadqassem/node-label-controller/README.md

 and will run a different clientset creation method.
 To start the controller run: `make run`

 - After running the labeler run `kubectl describe node [container-linux-node-name]` and observe the new added label.

+**Running the second mode(the ticker mode):**

+The watcher mode is the default mode, however if the user chooses to use the second mode, which works as a scheduled process, in the config file(map) change the `watcher: true` to `watcher: false`

 **Validating Container Linux Node Labeler:**